GA-repos/React_Intro/README.md

 ## Learning Objectives

-- Describe what ReactJS and what benefits it provides.
+- Describe what ReactJS is and what benefits it provides.
 - Explain how and why component architectures are used in modern web applications.
 - Create and render React components in the browser.